 Zinc seems to be the problem child among supplements.
 Very often you read “don’t take zinc with …”.
 Let’s take a closer look at the most important combos and give you an objective assessment of what works and what should rather be avoided.

-Which supplements should not be taken together with zinc?
+What vitamins should not be taken together with zinc?

 Can you take vitamin D and zinc together?